 Only 40 Fulbright Chairs are selected each year from among the ranks of eminent scholars.
 As part of the award, Moline’s wife and two sons will join the professor in Norway during his stay.

 Moline’s research specialties include biological oceanography, phytoplankton ecology and physiology, polar marine ecosystems and climate change.
 He has received numerous grants from the National Science Foundation, U.S. Navy and other agencies.
 His research frequently makes use of autonomous underwater vehicles – small, remotely-operated submarines which collect data for analysis.
 He received the Presidential Early Career Award for Scientists and Engineers in 2002.

-Read about Professor Moline’s two most recent research expeditions on the Cal Poly Remote Adventures blog at: http://calpolymarine.blogspot.com.
+Read about Professor Moline’s two most recent research expeditions on the Cal Poly Remote Adventures blog.
 Moline and Cal Poly research scientists spent December, January and February in the Antarctic studying penguin feeding grounds.
 In March, Professor Moline and research scientists traveled to Palau to place data-gathering sensors to measure wave and current properties as they interact with coral reef islands.

 About the Cal Poly Center for Coastal Marine Sciences

 The Cal Poly Center for Coastal Marine Sciences promotes and facilitates interdisciplinary studies of coastal marine systems in order to address environmental concerns and foster hands-on learning for Cal Poly students through discovery and outreach.
-Find out more on its web site at:
+Find out more the marine website

 About the Fulbright Scholars Program